 “Dusty, do you really know how to light this?”
 Summer says.
 “It seems like you might forget how to heat something up, maybe?”

 Okay, now I know I’m not in Kansas anymore.
 And these girls are getting a big kick out of my nervous schoolboy routine.

-“Yeah, Dusty, maybe you need a little help yourself,” Brittany says, as she winks at Summer and moves closer to me, placing her hand on my shoulder.
+“Yeah, Dusty, maybe you need a little help yourself,” Brittany says, winking at Summer.
+She moves closer to me, placing her hand on my shoulder.

-“I, uh…no, I’m good, I’ve lighted, or lit many barbecues,” I reply.
+“I, uh…no, I’m good, I’ve lighted, or lit many barbecues.”
 Seriously?
 Lighted?
 God, I can’t even talk, I’m so nervous.
 But I have to say, it’s bitter sweet.
 Sweet because I am thoroughly enjoying the attention, but bitter because I’m twice their age and I should be in my own living room watching sports.

-Holy frigging mother of shit-balls!
+Holy frigging mother of shitballs.
 I know that throat clear anywhere.
-I look over at the fence, and Stella (MY WIFE!) is standing there looking like I’ve been doing something wrong—very wrong.
+Stella is standing beside the fence with a scowl that says I’m doing something wrong.
+Very wrong.
 I feel like a cat caught in the blinds when its owner walks through the door.
 Or a middle-aged man talking and smiling with college girls who have their hands on his shoulder.
-This is NOT what it looks like.
+This is not what it looks like.
 Wait, it’s totally what it looks like.
-DAMMIT.
+Dammit.